AdanAraujoQA/cypress-automation-serverest/README.md

 # cypress-automation-serverest
 Introduction to the Automation Project on GitHub
 Hello everyone!
 I’m very excited to introduce our new automation project that is hosted on GitHub.
-This project is a test plan and an automation project for a website used to train software testing techniques.
+This project is a test plan and an automation project for the ServeRest website used to train software testing techniques.

 **About the Project**
 This project is an initiative to automate a specific website with the aim of training software testing techniques.
 The website in question is a complex platform with various functionalities, making it an excellent candidate for practicing testing techniques.